2.2 Management plan

 Any existing woodland or young planting which are not part of the carbon project but are within the boundary should be clearly marked.

-Where new fencing, fence upgrades and gates will be added, please show this clearly on the map.
+Where new fencing, fence upgrades, vehicle and pedestrian gates and roads/tracks will be added, please show these clearly on the map.

 Please ensure this is clear where it is coincident with project or section/sub-compartment boundaries.
-Provide a second map with new fencing, fence upgrades and gates if it’s not possible to show everything on one page and ensure all maps are joined into one PDF.
+Provide a second map if it’s not possible to show everything on one page.

 Grid reference